Authors

 Legal Issues & Lawsuits

 Cornwell has had her fair share of high-profile lawsuits throughout her career.
-In 2000, she succeeded in securing an injunction order against the author Leslie Sachs.
+In 2000, she secured an injunction against the author Leslie Sachs.

-In 1998, Sachs published a novel called The Virginia Ghost Murders about a detective solving a murder during the era of the Civil War.
+In 1998, Sachs published a novel titled The Virginia Ghost Murders, about a detective solving a murder during the Civil War.
 Sachs believed that Cornwell had stolen the plot for her book, The Last Precinct.
 Sachs even had the words “The must-read gothic mystery that preceded Patricia Cornwell’s newest bestseller!” printed on the cover of his book.

 Cornwell stated that Sachs had been asked to remove the words from his book, but he had refused.
-Sachs posted on his website that Cornwell had plagiarized his ideas, and he also sent her publisher several intimidating letters.
-In return, she said that his statements were damaging her reputation and that he had promoted his work through the process of attacking hers.
+Sachs posted on his website that Cornwell had plagiarized his ideas, and he also sent several intimidating letters to her publisher.
+In return, she said his statements were damaging her reputation and that he had promoted his work by attacking hers.
 As the trial came to a close, U.S. District Judge Robert E. Payne ruled in favor of Cornwell and found that Sachs’s claims had no basis and that he had harassed and defamed her.
-The judge issued an injunction against Sachs, and he was ordered to remove the offending posts and to have no further contact with Cornwell.
+The judge issued an injunction against Sachs, ordering him to remove the offending posts and to have no further contact with Cornwell.

 Return to Court

 However, despite the 2000 injunction, Sachs continued his attacks on Cornwell, claiming that she was involved in bribery and conspiracies.
-Cornwell went back to court in 2007, in an attempt to enforce the original injunction.
+Cornwell returned to court in 2007 to enforce the original injunction.
 Although Sachs had not threatened her directly, she claimed his actions had made her anxious, and he was the reason she had moved to Massachusetts.
 Cornwell then asked for a permanent ban on Sachs to prevent any further defamatory statements.

 Judge Norman K. Moon agreed with Cornwell and issued a permanent injunction and barred Sachs from posting anything else about Cornwell.
 There are some reports that Cornwell was awarded just over $37,000 in damages, though the exact details can’t be confirmed and remain speculative.